 Prospective students and their families are strongly encouraged to visit TSTC before registering for classes.
-During a campus visit, each prospective student is assigned to an recruitment specialist who serves as a personal contact to help in the transition to college and the admissions process.
-Contact the Student Recruitment Office to schedule an appointment with an recruitment specialist and a campus tour.
+During a campus visit, each prospective student is assigned to an admissions outreach representative who serves as a personal contact to help in the transition to college and the admissions process.
+Contact the Admissions Office to schedule an appointment with an admissions outreach representative and a campus tour.